deejaygraham/deejaygraham.github.io/src/content/posts/2025-06-25-microbit-test.md

 ---
 layout: post
-title: Microbit Test
+title: Microbit Svg Test
 ---

-Test post using new microbit shortcode.
-Eventually will have support for display configuration and maybe animation ??
+Test post using my new microbit shortcode.
+This generates an SVG image of a simplified microbit graphic similar to Eventually will have support for display configuration and maybe animation ??

+## Default

 {% microbit %}

+## Heart

-{% microbit "00100:09290:99999:99999:00100" %}
+{% microbit "09090:09990:99999:09990:00900" %}